slviajero/tinybasic/MANUAL.md

 ### SPI RAM systems

 8bit AVR systems have rather small RAM sizes.
-The UNO has just 2 kB which limits the number of appliactions.
+The UNO has just 2 kB which limits the number of applications.
 Otherwise an Arduino UNO would be a great computer for BASIC.
 The RAM limitation of the smaller 8bit microcontrollers can be removed by using 64kB serial RAM modules.
 The chips are really cheap and the can be connected easily.

 Activating the ARDUINOSPIRAM flag on compile time will use the SPI RAM interface for memory access.
 If a 16 bit integer BASIC is compiled, the computer will show 32 kB of BASIC memory.
 If a floating point BASIC is compiled, it will see 64 kB of memory.
 Only 64 kByte ATMEGA 23LCV512 SPI RAM modules are supported.
 There is no library needed, the device driver is integrated in BASIC.

 All BASIC commands work the same.
 Most of them with a similar performance as local RAM.
 This is due to the fact that the interpreter has two memory access mechanisms, one for the program token stream and one for read/write of variables.
 Both are buffered separately, reducing SPI memory access.

 The one exception is string commands.
-Strings have to be copied to local memory, can be processed there and have to be compied back.
+Strings have to be copied to local memory, can be processed there and have to be copied back.
 String buffers of 128 bytes handle this task.
-For this reason, the maximum string length is restructed to 128 bytes when using the SPI RAM interface.
+For this reason, the maximum string length is restricted to 128 bytes when using the SPI RAM interface.
 Also, string commands should not be nested in complicated expressions.
 This part of the code is not tested a lot.
-String code is considerably slower then in direct memory situations but still faster than many old 8 bit homecomputers.
+String code is considerably slower then in direct memory situations but still faster than many old 8 bit home computers.

 Well behaved BASIC programs like the game library of David Ahl in examples/14games have been tested and run on SPI RAM.